gterzian/automata/conversation_summary.md

 - **With GIF recording**: `queue.submit` taking 24% of main thread time
 - **Without GIF recording**: `queue.submit` taking only 0.18% of time

 User identified the root cause: GPU contention.
-Both the main thread (display blit) and worker thread (GIF texture copy) were submitting GPU work simultaneously, causing the main thread to block waiting for the GPU.
+Both the main thread (display blit) and renderer thread (GIF texture copy) were submitting GPU work simultaneously, causing the main thread to block waiting for the GPU.

-**Solution proposed by user**: Make GIF capture conditional on thread scheduling - only capture if the worker thread gets scheduled before the main thread handles the next redraw event.
+**Solution proposed by user**: Make GIF capture conditional on thread scheduling - only capture if the renderer thread gets scheduled before the main thread handles the next redraw event.

-**The solution**: Restructure the state machine and worker loop to make GIF capture opportunistic based on thread scheduling:
+**The solution**: Restructure the state machine and renderer loop to make GIF capture opportunistic based on thread scheduling:
 1. Add `Presented` state to signal when presentation is complete
 2. Remove unnecessary `Rendering` state
-3. Make worker wait for `Presented` OR `NeedUpdate` (whichever comes first based on thread scheduling)
+3. Make renderer wait for `Presented` OR `NeedUpdate` (whichever comes first based on thread scheduling)
-4. Only capture GIF if `Presented` was seen (worker scheduled before main thread's next redraw)
+4. Only capture GIF if `Presented` was seen (renderer scheduled before main thread's next redraw)
 5. Skip GIF frame if `NeedUpdate` arrives first (main thread scheduled first for next redraw)

 This makes GIF capture dependent on thread scheduling rather than deterministic timing.
-When GIF capture happens, it runs in parallel with the worker thread computing and scene building.
-The hope is that by the time the worker needs GPU access for rendering, the GIF capture GPU work is complete.
+When GIF capture happens, it runs in parallel with the renderer thread computing and scene building.
+The hope is that by the time the renderer needs GPU access for rendering, the GIF capture GPU work is complete.
 Importantly, GIF work never interferes with the main thread's GPU usage.

 ### State Machine Restructure